 “But he hasn’t got anything on!” the whole town cried out at last.

 The Emperor shivered, for he suspected they were right.
 But he thought, “This procession has got to go on.”
 So he walked more proudly than ever, as his noblemen held high the train that wasn’t there at all.”

 The insurance emperor was very concerned that the weavers’ marvelous demonstration of hockey-stick growth would lead to hockey-stick losses and combined ratios.
-But time would tell, the emperor thought, and at least the insurance firm was being innovative and disrupting the industry.
+But time would tell, the emperor thought, and at least his insurance firm was being “innovative” and “disrupting the industry”.